Tag Archives: Joseph L. Mankiewicz

 Predictably, events spiral out of control with romance, misunderstandings, and charming musical numbers.

-The setup is plot-driven but forgivable given the fun involved.
-We are certain that Masterson will fall head-over-heels for missionary and seemingly unobtainable Sarah.
+The setup is plot-driven but forgivable, given the fun involved.
+We are sure Masterson will fall head-over-heels for missionary and seemingly unobtainable Sarah.

-The premise, the plot, and the conclusion all feel rather frivolous and a bit chauvinistic in the modern world as many 1950s productions do.
+The premise, plot, and conclusion all feel rather frivolous and chauvinistic in the modern world, as do many 1950s productions.

 Brando and Sinatra possess as much chemistry together as Brando and Simmons do.